El Djem Amphitheatre

 The History of El Djem Amphitheatre

-El Djem Amphitheatre, also known as Thysdrus Amphitheatre, is an awe-inspiring UNESCO World Heritage Site located in the town of El Djem, Tunisia.
-Built in the 3rd century AD, this colossal amphitheater is a testament to the grandeur of the Roman Empire.
+El Djem Amphitheatre, also known as Thysdrus Amphitheatre, is a remarkable UNESCO World Heritage Site located in El Djem, Tunisia.
+Constructed around 238 AD, this amphitheater stands as a testament to the architectural prowess of the Roman Empire.
+It is one of the best-preserved Roman stone ruins globally and is unique in Africa.

 Exploring the Amphitheatre